PrietyGoyal24/PrietyGoyal24/README.md

 ### ⚡ About Me

 Eat.
 Code.
 Fix Bugs.
 Repeat. 🔁
+ a passionate developer who turns ideas into reality with code.

+💻 Currently diving deep into JavaScript, React Native & backend with Node.js.
+🚀 Building clean, real-world apps that actually solve problems.
+🌱 Always learning, always leveling up — one bug at a time.

+✨ Let’s connect, build, and grow together!
 I break things just to build them better.
 MERN stack is my playground — logic is my superpower 🧠⚙